 - Turning or entering a crosswalk at high speed or without looking

 Airbags can deploy in collisions involving vehicles moving as slow as 10 miles per hour, and airbag deployment itself can cause serious injuries.
 However, even when airbags do not deploy, there is still a very real possibility of drivers and passengers suffering serious injuries.

 While individuals of all ages are at risk, young children and older adults are particularly susceptible to suffering severe traumatic injuries if hit by a car.
 These individuals are also commonly at greater risk for being hit due to being less visible and less able to avoid a negligent driver.

-At Hollander Law Firm Accident Injury Lawyers, we rely on decades of experience to help our clients recover maximum compensation, and when you contact us a West Palm Beach car accident lawyer will begin working on your case right away.
+At Hollander Law Firm Accident Injury Lawyers, we rely on decades of experience to help our clients recover maximum compensation, and when you contact us a Boca Raton car accident lawyer will begin working on your case right away.

 Parking Lot Accidents Involving Hazardous Property Conditions

 Many parking lot accidents result not from the negligence of drivers, but from the negligence of property owners and business owners.
 In these cases, Florida’s no-fault insurance law does not apply, and victims can pursue claims against negligent property owners and business owners without first needing to file a claim for PIP.

 Various types of hazardous property conditions can lead to parking lot accidents.
 This includes accidents involving multiple vehicles, accidents in which motorists and pedestrians are injured in single-vehicle collisions, and accidents in which pedestrians are injured due to falls.

 For example, some common grounds for seeking financial compensation from a property owner or business owner after a parking lot accident include: